Frequently Asked Questions

 How do I become a volunteer at Roger Neilson House?

-Please look at the Volunteer Section on our website.
-For more information, you can contact the Coordinator of Volunteer Services at (613) 523-6300 ext 605 or email firstname.lastname@example.org.
+Please look at the volunteer section on our website.
+For more information, you can contact the Manager, Community Engagement and Volunteer Relations at (613) 523-6300 ext 4605 or email firstname.lastname@example.org.

 Is there an age requirement for volunteers?

 For most volunteer positions you must be at least 18 years of age.
-Please see the Volunteer Section of the website or contact the Coordinator of Volunteer Services for more information.
+Please see the volunteer section on our website or contact the Manager, Community Engagement and Volunteer Relations for more information.

 Is there a minimum commitment for Roger Neilson House volunteers?